rfrazier716/rfrazier716.github.io/posts/efficient-csg.rst

         csg_hits = np.where(mask, hit_array, np.inf)
         return csg_hits

 A couple things from this code might pop out: (1) why specify the axis when rolling a 1D array, and (2) why does csg_hits need the same dimension as hit_array, padded with np.inf, instead of just returning the valid hits.
-Both of these are addressed in **PUT THE SECTION HEADER HERE**.
+Both of these are addressed in `Extending To 2D Matrices`_.

 * put a comment here about plugging it into test cases and check that it's passing *